 Graduate students of the Department of Fisheries and Wildlife value scholarship in all its forms - discovery, integration, application, and teaching.
 We value understanding for its own sake, for the betterment of people, and for the conservation of the natural world.

 Students will produce a professionally written thesis that meets peer-review publication standards.
 Students will be able to prepare and deliver a professional quality oral presentation.
-Students will be able to effectively communicate in discussions with peers and general public.
-Students will demonstrate ability to solve problems, evaluate evidence and recognize bias; ability to adjust conclusions/approaches in face of new data or interpretation tools.
-Students will demonstrate in-depth knowledge of area of expertise and general breadth in the field.
+Students will be able to effectively communicate in discussions with peers and the general public.
+Students will demonstrate the ability to solve problems, evaluate evidence and recognize bias; ability to adjust conclusions/approaches in face of new data or interpretation tools.
+Students will demonstrate in-depth knowledge of the area of expertise and general breadth in the field.
 Students will demonstrate an understanding of ethical issues in fisheries and wildlife sciences.

 The Fisheries Science graduate program focuses on quantitative analysis of marine and freshwater fish populations, water quality, fish systematics, fish and invertebrate physiology, stream ecology, modeling of aquatic ecosystems, land use interactions, endangered species, and aquaculture.

 Aquaculture, conservation biology, fish genetics, ichthyology, limnology, parasites and diseases, physiology and ecology of marine and freshwater fishes, stream ecology, toxicology, water pollution biology.